 Palomar Holdings (PLMR)

-Palomar Holdings is an amazing business.
-Its elite revenue growth and returns on capital demonstrate it can grow rapidly and profitably.
+Palomar Holdings is a special business.
+Its superior revenue growth and returns on capital show it can achieve fast and profitable expansion.
 StockStory Analyst Team

 Kayode Omotosho, Equity Analyst